Our Mission

 We are committed to experiential learning as a way to integrate the learning of the head, the heart, and the hands – so that children can learn to live well, with others and for others.

 It also became clear that the ability to work with others was central to future success and happiness, and that the others with whom we would live in the future would be from every culture, and from around the world.
-As a result, we shaped our vision with first welcoming the world to Meadowridge, articulating our desire and intention to become a global school.
-We have become truly multicultural and intercultural, welcoming students from around the world.
+As a result, we shaped our vision by first welcoming the world to Meadowridge, articulating our desire and intention to become a global school.

-Our Vision also calls upon us to develop teachers and facilities in order to fully meet the needs of students.
-As a result, we have spent over 13 million dollars in the past four years on improving our facilities, including an experiential ecology park, gardens, a regular greenhouse and an experimental greenhouse, a new Early Learning center, a new Design space, covered outdoor areas, and a fully renovated main school, along with 11 more acres of land for future development.
+Our Vision also calls upon us to develop teachers and facilities to fully meet students' needs.
+As a result, we have spent over 13 million dollars on improving our facilities, including an experiential ecology park, gardens, a regular greenhouse and an experimental greenhouse, a new Early Learning centre, a new Design space, covered outdoor areas, and a fully renovated main school, along with 11 more acres of land for future development.

 Concurrently, we supported the professional development of our teachers, and now have many teachers who give workshops to other teachers on behalf of the International Baccalaureate, many more teachers with Master’s degrees, and much in the way of inquiry into teaching and learning by our teachers, who are amongst the best in the world.
-We spend a lot of money on teacher development, and work with UBC in preparing new teachers, because we recognize that the only way to improve teaching and learning is to support the learning and inquiry of teachers in a professional community.
+We spend a lot of money on teacher development and work with UBC to prepare new teachers because we recognize that the only way to improve teaching and learning is to support teachers' learning and inquiry within a professional community.

-Our vision has guided our school in developing leaders – people who pursue substantial questions, who are adaptable and thoughtful, who are balanced and reflective, and who can shape the future for themselves and for society.
+Our vision has guided our school in developing leaders – people who pursue substantial questions, are adaptable and thoughtful, are balanced and reflective, and can shape the future for themselves and society.